 The securities that can be voted at the Annual Meeting consist of our Class A, Class B and Class C common stock.
 Each share of the Class A common stock and Class C common stock entitles its holder to one vote, while each share of the Class B common stock entitles its holder to five votes.
 The holders of our common stock will vote together as a single class on all matters presented to the stockholders for their vote or approval.

-The record date for determining the stockholders who are entitled to receive notice of and to vote at the Annual Meeting was the close of business on March 22, 2016.
+The record date for determining the stockholders who are entitled to receive notice of and to vote at the Annual Meeting was the close of business on April 6, 2017.
 On that day, we had the following numbers of shares outstanding:

-Class A common stock 41,266,749
+Class A common stock 49,218,959

-Class B common stock 17,572,251
+Class B common stock 12,830,762

-Class C common stock 15,639,101
+Class C common stock 13,541,384

-Total shares of common stock 74.478.101
+Total shares of common stock 75,591,105

-Pursuant to our Stockholders Agreement, a three-member stockholders committee, currently consisting of Eric R. Colson (Chief Executive Officer and Chairman of the Board), Charles J. Daley, Jr. (Executive Vice President, Chief Financial Officer and Treasurer) and Gregory K. Ramirez (Executive Vice President), has an irrevocable proxy to vote all of the shares of Class B common stock and those shares of Class A common stock that we have granted to, and are held by, employees.
-Those shares, which the committee will vote in accordance with the majority decision of the committee, represent approximately 64% of the combined voting power of our common stock.
-For more information on the Stockholders Agreement and Stockholders Committee, see "Relationships and Related Party Transactions-Transactions in Connection with our IPO-Stockholders Agreement".
+Pursuant to our stockholders agreement, a three-member stockholders committee, currently consisting of Eric R. Colson (President, Chief Executive Officer and Chairman of the Board), Charles J. Daley, Jr. (Executive Vice President, Chief Financial Officer and Treasurer) and Gregory K. Ramirez (Executive Vice President), has an irrevocable proxy to vote all of the shares of Class B common stock and those shares of Class A common stock that we have granted to, and are held by, our employees.
+Those shares, which the committee will vote in accordance with the majority decision of the committee, represent approximately 54% of the combined voting power of our common stock.
+For more information on our stockholders agreement and stockholders committee, see "Relationships and Related Party Transactions-Transactions in Connection with our IPO-Stockholders Agreement".

-5. How does the board recommend I vote?
+5. How does the Board recommend I vote?

-Our board recommends that you vote:
+Our Board recommends that you vote:

-- "FOR" each of the nominees to the board. - "FOR" the approval of 2015 executive compensation. - For an advisory vote on executive compensation frequency of every "THREE YEARS". - "FOR" the approval of the Amended and Restated Artisan Partners Asset Management Inc. Bonus Plan. - "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016.
+- "FOR" each of the nominees to the Board. - "FOR" the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017.